faasm/experiment-base/docs/azure.md

 The size of VMs is determined in the script itself, so you can tweak it there if necessary.

+Once provisioned, you can set up a VM according to [the docs](vms.md).

 ## Setting up K8s on custom VMs

 Create as many VMs as you need: